kouyouelysian/myartgallery/README.md

 - myag_code/myag_pages.js
 - myag_code/myag_viewer.js

-If confused, refer to the bundled *index.html* for a reference; bear in mind that it imports some other default styles, too.

 Now you connected all the bits and bobs that make MyAG run.
 It automatically detects targets (like `<div>`s) by class and renders items into them as HTML structures.
 In order to have MyAG render *artworks* into a container (`<div`>, `<section`>, `<content`>, ...) - set its class to `artworksWrapper`.
 If you want MyAG to render group buttons to a container, its classlist has to contain `groupsWrapper`.
 Obviously, you can add many classes to an element: the clas you're using in your own page's styling can be next to the class MyAG is targetting.
+To make the page have the viewer (the thing that appears when you click on an artwork), create a `<div id="artworkViewerWrapper">` *right after* the opening `<body>` tag.
+It is an absolute-positioned container styled from *myag_style/viewer.css* that will pop up above the entirety of your page.

+If confused, refer to the bundled *index.html* for a reference; bear in mind that it imports some other default styles, too.

-An `artworksWrapper` container can be customized with HTML attributes, e.g. `<div class="artworksWrapper" attribute="value">`:
+An `artworksWrapper`'s behaviour can be customized by providing it with HTML attributes, e.g. `<div class="artworksWrapper" attribute="value">`.
+The following atttributes are supported, but not expected:

-- artworksPerRow: number, overrides the general artworks per row setting just for this container
+- artworksPerRow: number, if set - overrides the general artworks per row setting just for this container
 - group: string, group's *id* (**not** the group's name).
-Group's ID can be found in editor by selecting 'Copy ID' in the context menu.
-The container will only display artworks from the target group.
-Displays all groups if not set.
+Group ID can be found in the editor by clicking on a group and selecting 'Copy ID' in the context menu.
+The container will only display artworks from the target group if this attribute is set.
+Displays all if not set.

 If no wrappers are found for groups/artworks, no errors are thrown, and they are simply not loaded.
 You can use this to your advantage, e.g. omit artwork containers to have the gallery index be a list of groups for user to narrow into, or vice versa - display each group in a separate `artworksWrapper` with its *group* attribute set accordingly, while not displaying the group buttons at all.
+However, this means that MyAG will not report into the developer console that it failed to find any wrappers - so, pay attention to typos and such.

 ## Acknowledgements